patternfly/patternfly-elements/elements/pfe-card/README.md

 ```

 ## Slots
-All slots other than `pfe-card--body` are optional.
-If the slot is not defined, the container tag for it will not be rendered in the template.
+All slots are optional.
+If the slot is not defined, the content will be added to the `body` region of the card.

 ### Header
 If this slot is used, we expect a heading level tag (h1, h2, h3, h4, h5, h6).

 ### Default slot (body)
-Any content that is not designated for the header or footer slot, will go to this slot.
+Any content that is not designated for the `header` or `footer` slot, will go to this slot.

 ### Footer
 Use this slot for anything that you want in the footer of the card.